-Under Alternative 3, the land requested for withdrawal for the DVTA would decrease compared to Alternatives 1 and 2 by 79,467 acres with the creation of the Special Land Management Overlay.
+Under Alternative 3, the land requested for withdrawal for the DVTA would decrease compared to Alternatives 1 and 2 by 77,010 acres with the creation of the Special Land Management Overlay.
 Under Alternative 3, the BLM Special Land Management Overlay would be open to the public and allow for public uses through the BLM.
 The Special Land Management Overlay would be created via the withdrawal legislation and would require that BLM obtain approval from the Navy for installation of any fixed or mobile equipment used for transmitting and receiving radio signals, and consult with the Navy for any uses in this area requiring a permit from BLM.
-Impacts to public health and safety in the DVTA would be the same under Alternative 3 as described under Alternative 2 for public access.
-All public health and safety policies would continue to cover lands requested for withdrawal.
+Impacts on public health and safety in the DVTA would be the same under Alternative 3 as described under Alternative 2 for public access.
+All public health and safety policies would continue to cover lands requested for withdrawal and proposed for acquisition.
 The abandoned mines found would be secured in accordance with all applicable laws and regulations.
-Because public access activities are currently allowed on the DVTA, they would not increase the risk to public health and safety as a result of public access under Alternative 3.
+Because public access activities are currently allowed on the DVTA, they would not increase the risk to public health and safety in the DVTA range.
+Therefore, there would be no significant impact on public health and safety as a result of public access under Alternative 3.